ultimatecoder/ultimatecoder.github.io/_posts/2017-12-05-book-review-docker-up-running.md

 Conclusion

 * Your GNU/Linux skills are your Docker skills.
-Once you will understand what internally Docker is using, your decisions will become more mature.
+Once you will understand what internally Docker is using, you will become more mature docker developer.

 Printed Copy